mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/12_tdm_error_handling_and_statistics.md

 PopulateTableErrorsWithFailed.flow also sets the error category as *Entity Failed* in the **task_exe_error_detailed** table, while PopulateTableErrorsWithReject.flow sets a record as *Record Rejected*.

 The error handling utility is invoked from each Load flow's **Load Data To Target** Stage.
-The error is suppressed in order not to stop the task execution in the middle and to get to the statistics gathering step.
+An error is suppressed in order to continue a task execution in the middle and to gather statistics.

 By default, the **PopulateTableErrorsWithFailed.flow** is invoked.
-If the record rejection is needed instead of failing the entire entity, replace the Inner flow name with **PopulateTableErrorsWithReject.flow**.
+If a record rejection is needed instead of failing an entire entity, replace the Inner flow name with **PopulateTableErrorsWithReject.flow**.

 ![image](images/12_tdm_err_stat_01.PNG)